Contact Us

 • Receive $5,000 for hiring first-year apprentices

-• Recieve an additional $5,000 if that apprentice is from an equity deserving group
+• Receive an additional $5,000 if that apprentice is from an equity deserving group

 • Hire up to two, first-year apprentices per fiscal year for a potential incentive of up to $20,000